 Better decision-making to scale and grow

-By automating manual processes using technology like a deal management system this provides an intelligent approach to maintaining accurate rebate data, thus allowing the finance function to step away from data management and move towards providing strategic advice that will propel a business to further its growth and success.
+By automating manual, financial processes using technology like a deal management system this provides an intelligent approach to maintaining accurate rebate data, thus allowing the finance function to step away from data management and move towards providing strategic advice that will propel a business to further its growth and success.

 Improved compliance and security